 The Wilson Society

-Under the direction of our Director of Programs, Lee Morris, the Wilson Society has grown from 30 members in 2003 to almost 250 in 2017.
-These students planned, executed, and delivered over 100 community projects in Memphis this year.
+Under the direction of our Director of Programs, Lee Morris, the Wilson Society has grown from 30 members in 2003 to over 500 members in 2018.
+These students planned, executed, and delivered 100+ community projects, providing over 1,700 service hours to the Memphis community this year.
 KWFF partners with BRIDGES, Volunteer Odyssey, and L.I.T.E.
 Memphis to provide additional leadership training throughout the school year to selected student leaders.
 In August, BRIDGES led the Wilson Society’s kick off fall conference; we had over 50 students attend this training session.
 These students were given a chance to critically analyze the problems facing Memphis and how to work to improve our community.

 Wilson Society Impact Grant Opportunity